encoredev/examples/booking-system/README.md

 # Booking System Example

+The example in this starter is an Appointment Booking System with both a user facing part (finding and booking appointments) and a admin part (setting availability and managing scheduled appointments).

+When a new appointment is booked, the backend sends a confirmation email to the user (utilizing the [Sendgrid Encore Bit integration](../bits/sendgrid)).

+It has a React frontend with both a user facing part and an admin dashboard.
+Authentication is required for accessing admin dashboard.

 ## Developing locally

 When you have [installed Encore](https://encore.dev/docs/install), you can create a new Encore application and clone this example with this command.